smartrics/iotics-sparql-http/README.md

 ```

-### Test
+### Integration Tests

-To run the integration tests, you need to create an .env file with the following content
+To run the integration tests(manually, from within the IDE), you need to create an .env file with the following content

 ```properties
 PORT=<the port where the HTTP endpoint is listening>